 - 1. In depth study of the topic assigned in the light of the Report prepared under EEP1; - 2.
 Review and finalization of the Approach to the Problem relating to the assigned topic; - 3.
-Preparing an Action Plan for conducting the investigation, including team work; - 4.
-Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment as needed; - 5.
-Final development of product/process, testing, results, conclusions and future directions; - 6.
-Preparing a paper for Conference presentation/Publication in Journals, if possible; - 7.
-Preparing a Dissertation in the standard format for being evaluated by the Department. - 8.
+Preparing an Action Plan for conducting the investigation, including team work; - Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment as needed; - Final development of product/process, testing, results, conclusions and future directions: - 6.
+Preparing a paper for Conference presentation/Publication in Journals, if possible; - Preparing a Dissertation in the standard format for being evaluated by the Department. - 8.
 Final Seminar Presentation before a Departmental Committee.

-CSE466
+Course Code CSE466

-Six Months Industrial Training
+Course Title Six Months Industrial Training

-Training
+Type of Course Training

+LTP

-20
+Credits 20

-Basics of programming and software development
+Course Prerequisites Basics of programming and software development

-To enhance programming skills of a learner, so that the learner finds solutions to problems.
+Course Objectives To enhance programming skills of a learner, so that the learner finds solutions to problems.
 He also gets industrial experience of software development

-The learner will be able to- 1. implement software using proper software life cycle models 2. works with latest IT tools 3.
+Course Outcomes- (CO) The learner will be able to- 1. implement software using proper software life cycle models 2. works with latest IT tools 3.
 Develop team leadership

+24

 The six months industrial training will give exposure to the practical aspects of the discipline, in real time working scenario.
 In addition, the student may also workon a specified task or project which may be assigned to him/her, by the industry person.
-The student will maintain the daily diary which will have signature of industry expert, assigned to him/ her.
+The student will maintain the daily diary which will have signature of industry expert, assigned to him/her.
 This daily diary will be produced by the student during mid semester viva voce and internal and external end semester practical examinations, as and when scheduled by the institute.
 The department will get the marks assigned by the industry expert, against student performance or evaluation.
 The outcome of the internship should be presented in the form of a project report, running software code, CD containing code and project report, daily diary.